coleged/tesmon/readme.md

 Status:
                        Have  REST API  worked out.
   23/10/20        Streaming API.
 Initiation handshake seems to be working, but no data streaming yet.
+  2/11/20          Much tidy up of classes.
+Now have wakeup working reliably.
+Still not managed to get
+                            any streaming.

 Written in C++ it is informed by https://tesla-api.timdorr.com/ description of the Tesla API, and other insight plundered from bits of others code.